adrianmcli/ganache-jest-example/README.md

 ## Files

+There are only 3 files you should be concerned about.

 ### `SimpleStorage.sol`

 This is a simple Solidity contract that we will use as our example.
 It allows you to set and get an integer and nothing more.